 And, most importantly, you will get a chance to try out the full range and decide where you would most like to end up.

 5. You’ll fast-track your route to C-Suite

-Working with many of the major ASX organisations in the Australian market, we get pretty familiar with the backgrounds of senior leadership - and, surprise surprise, many of them come from consulting!
+Working with many of the major organisations, we get pretty familiar with the backgrounds of senior leadership - and, surprise surprise, many of them come from consulting!

 The skillset that strategy consultants gain is very similar to that used by CEOs everyday - identifying how business units interlock and the strategic challenges they face, learning how to influence a range of personalities and manage key stakeholders, and working collaboratively with C-Suite and Execs.
 It’s no wonder that ex-McKinsey’s make up a disproportionately large percentage of Fortune 500 CEOs - choose consulting and this could be your path!

 While it has its ups and downs, the world of consulting sets many in stead for a long and lucrative career, and not just in strategic roles.
 You’ll find ex-consultants in every corner of the world, in every type of functional role, and in every part of a business.